 She has developed programming, taught and directed for Hartford Children’s Theater, CT Kids on Stage, The Actor’s Gym and The Performing Arts Center of Connecticut.
 She spent five years as a core director at Oddfellows Playhouse, adapting classical material for at risk youth.

-Emily served as an adjudicator for the National High School Musical Theater Awards.
-She has also taught multiple workshops and been a panelist at such esteemed venues as The Academy of Television Arts and Sciences and Yale University.
+Emily served as an adjudicator for the National High School Musical Theater Awards, and is currently on the board for the Madison Arts Barn.
+She has also taught various workshops and been a panelist at such esteemed venues as The Academy of Television Arts and Sciences and Yale University.

 Emily can also be found sharing her energy from the saddle of a spin bike.
 A Les Mills and Maddog certified instructor, Emily has been teaching indoor cycling for over two decades.
 She serves as a global body image ambassador through the Embrace Movement, and writes fitness content for blogs, including the Edge and Les Mills.